jurahel/GANs/README.md

 # GANs
-Collection of GANs with various applications
+In this repository I will collect GANs with various applications.
+The repsoitory will be updated continously.